Structure from Appearance: Topology with Shapes, without Points: Discussion

 This distinction is important for another reason.
-Most work on structural mathematics in design, especially in the fields of architecture and planning, is about the study of relations on fixed and definite parts of a given object---the \lq analyzed approach\rq\;I describe just above.
+Most work on structural mathematics in design, especially in the fields of architecture and planning, is about the study of relations on fixed and definite parts of a given object---the ``analyzed approach" I described just above.
 There are multiple examples from the literature; see \cite{Alexan64, AlexanPoyn67R3, Atkin74} and \cite{MarchStead74, Steadman83}.
-While it is a reasonable approach, it is perhaps only because no domain of mathematics that deals explicitly with structure (e.g. finite combinatorial topology, graph theory, combinatorics) has anything to do with appearance.
-It is thus hoped that this paper brings into awareness that the structure (topology in this case) of objects in art and design, can be indeed studied mathematically but yet in a way that retains their pictorial/spatial characteristics and incorporates their aesthetic, interpretative capacity (naturally ingrained in the way designers and artists work).
+While it is a reasonable approach, it is perhaps only because no domain of mathematics that deals explicitly with structure (e.g., finite combinatorial topology, graph theory, combinatorics) has anything to do with appearance.
+It is thus hoped that this paper brings into awareness that the structure (topology in this case) of objects in art and design can indeed be studied mathematically, but yet in a way that retains their pictorial/spatial characteristics and at the same time takes into consideration their aesthetic, interpretative capacity.

-By \lq mathematics of shapes\rq\;then (algebra or topology for instance), we do not only mean the application of mathematics by injecting shapes with number or point-set theoretical properties and patterns.
-More importantly, we mean the mathematics that arise naturally when we take the pictorial/spatial characteristics of shapes as the starting point of a mathematical investigation.
+By ``mathematics of shapes" then (algebra or topology, for instance), we do not only mean the application of mathematics by injecting shapes with number or point-set theoretical properties and patterns.
+More importantly, we mean the mathematics that arises naturally when we take the pictorial/spatial characteristics of shapes as the starting point of a mathematical investigation.